Jim Williams (author): Writing career

 Williams came to public attention when his first novel, The Hitler Diaries, was published nine months before the famous Hitler Diaries forgery scandal, and he seemed again prophetic when Farewell to Russia, a novel about a nuclear accident in the USSR, was completed four months before the Chernobyl Disaster.
 Lara's Child was the subject of an international literary scandal in 1994 because its subject was a sequel to Doctor Zhivago.

 Scherzo was nominated for the Booker Prize.
 Frances Fyfield called it "Sparkling and utterly charming".
 How to be a Charlatan is winner of the IAC Prize and was commended by Nick Webb (author of A Dictionary of Bullshit) as "Appalling and immoral.
 How wonderful!"

 Jim Williams' books have received positive reviews in The Times Literary Supplement, The Guardian and The Evening Standard.

 Jim Williams has been translated into six languages.

+Williams uses the pen name Richard Hugo when writing Thrillers and Alexander Mollin when writing Historical romance.